-Equally, I have the impression that the close encounter with the Ottomans also left a different kind of mark on the town: a grudging respect for another, quite different, culture.
+I also have the impression the siege and wider conflict left a grudging respect for another, quite different, culture.

-And the siege also inspired a seemingly unshakeable myth about the origins of Vienna’s cosy relationship with coffee.
+And the event inspired a seemingly unshakeable myth about the origins of Vienna’s cosy relationship with coffee.

-According to legend, when the local population emerged from the city to investigate the abandoned Ottoman encampment, they discovered sacks of mysterious dark beans that the invaders had brought with them.
+According to legend, when the local population emerged from the city to investigate the abandoned Ottoman encampment, they discovered sacks of mysterious dark beans belonging to the invaders.